renarepenning/Intro_II/README.md

 # Intro_II
-Labs from Tulane CMPS1600 course, written in Java, C, and C++
+Projects from Tulane CMPS1600 course, written in Java, C, and C++